Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Conclusion

-The present study highlights the damping effects of \(\psi_1\), \(\psi_2\), and \(\psi_3\) in the temperature transformations.
-For the mixed isothermal/adiabatic wall configuration, \(\psi_2 = 1\) and \(\psi_3 = 0\) can be valid approximations.
-For the classical isothermal wall configuration, accounting for TKE transport is essential.
-The approximation given in Eq.~\eqref{eq:q_t_k_beta} removes direct reliance on this high-order term while still retaining its effect, as reflected in the simplified transformations in Eqs.~\eqref{eq:VD_Tplus_simplified} and \eqref{eq:SL_Tplus_simplified}.
-Nonetheless, the present study suggests a need for a more advanced model of the TKE transport term.
-While this study focuses on compressible turbulent channel flow, the proposed transformation may be extended to more general configurations.
+The present study demonstrates the feasibility of transforming compressible temperature onto their incompressible counterparts or onto the extended LoW, which is particularly significant for near-wall modeling and inverse transformations.
+It also highlights the damping effects of \(\psi_1\), \(\psi_2\), and \(\psi_3\) in the proposed temperature transformations.
+For the mixed isothermal/adiabatic wall configuration, \(\psi_2 = 1\) and \(\psi_3 = 0\) are valid approximations.
+In contrast, for the classical isothermal wall configuration, accounting for the turbulent TKE flux in \(\psi_3\) is essential.
+The present study identifies the multi-layer structure of \(q^t_k/q_w\) for the classic isothermal wall configuration.
+The proposed models \(\beta_1\), \(\beta_2\), and \(\beta_3\) avoid direct reliance on the high-order term in \(\psi_3\) while still retaining its effect.
+Based on these models, simplified transformations are obtained, which demonstrate overall good performance.

+The proposed transformation may be extended to more general configurations.
 Such an extension would require more advanced models for \(\psi_1\), \(\psi_2\), and \(\psi_3\).
+We hope this study contributes to a deeper understanding of compressible temperature transformations and motivates further research on near-wall modeling of compressible turbulent flows.